3 Fiverr Scams You Should Be Aware Of

 “After the main page, the second page visited is always the same, although there are 20 other pages to choose from.
 The seller will also send you a Google Analytics link to see the views.
 The one they sent me said 1214 views, while in reality when I checked my own analytics account it showed 800, page by page.
 Oh, and sign-ins?
 ZERO.
 Not bad for 87 million recipients.”

 That’s how you lose five bucks or more if you order extra gigs.
 It is one of the most common Fiverr scams.

 Do you really think you can have 87 million responsive subscribers when you spam them every day with junk of any kind?
 Not really.
 Solo ads buy only make sense when your product is in the same niche as the owner of the website AND it helps the consumer (or solves a problem).

 Otherwise, don’t waste your money on solo ads in general.
 Especially on Fiverr.
 Ignore the reviews there, they might even me bought.
 If you see “Outstanding experience” (typical fake review) as feedback, you may be sure that’s a bogus testimonial.

 2. Negative Feedback

-If you are selling your services on Fiverr and become very good at it, watch out for the competition's revenge.
-You might be getting three or four orders from various clients, working on them, delivering them, only to receive negative feedback on all of them without even having the chance to hear what the clients need changed.
+If you are selling your services on Fiverr and become very good at it, watch out for the competition’s revenge.
+You might be getting three or four orders from various clients, working on them, delivering them, only to receive negative feedback on all of them without even having the chance to hear what the clients need to be changed.